 Our realities conflict with your public relations.

-The fake enlightenment and surface-level inclusion that Frederick loves to uphold for face value is only scheduled when convenient and for newspaper headlines.
-What happens daily, on the streets, in our neighborhoods, with our police, in boardrooms and conference centers, exposes the inconsistencies.
+The fake enlightenment and surface-level inclusion that Frederick loves to uphold for face value is only scheduled for newspaper headlines and when convenient.
+What happens daily, on the streets, in our neighborhoods, with our police, in board and conference rooms, exposes the inconsistencies.

 Frederick rejects true diversity — especially if it threatens interference with the white status quo.
 Different ideas, perspectives, multifaceted experiences from walks of life that could in turn, expand Frederick to reflect the true melting pot it is are kept underground and shushed to allow the same voices in power.